lps08/metric-learning-recognition/README.md

 ## Features
  - Extract embeddings from images using pre-trained models.
- - Train and fine-tune your recognition model.
+ - Train the recognition model.
  - Add new classes to the existing model and update embeddings.

 # Requirements